Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Experiments

-We now address the problem of training a Bayesian neural network \cite{blundell2015weight} as a classifier for the MNIST dataset \cite{lecun1998mnist} in the presence of misspecification and outliers.
-Model misspecification is enforced by adopting a neural network architecture with a smaller capacity as compared to \cite{blundell2015weight}.
-Specifically, the neural network consists of a single hidden layer with $24$ exponential linear units (ELU) neurons, while the last, classifying, layer implements the standard softmax function.
+We now address the problem of training Bayesian neural network classifiers in the presence of misspecification and outliers.
+We consider three different experimental setups entailing distinct data sets and model architectures: \begin{itemize} \item Classification of MNIST digits \cite{lecun1998mnist} based on a fully connected neural network comprising a single hidden layer with $25$ neurons. \item Classification of Extended MNIST characters and digits \cite{cohen2017emnist} based on a fully connected neural network with two hidden layers with $25$ neurons each. \item Classification of CIFAR-10 \cite{krizhevsky2009learning} images using a convolutional neural network (CNN) with two convolutional layers, the first with $8$ filters of size $3\times3$ and the second with $4$ filters of size $2\times2$, followed by a hidden layer with $25$ neurons each. \end{itemize} All hidden units use ELU activations \cite{clevert2015fast} except the last, classifying, layer that implements the standard softmax function.
+Model misspecification is enforced by adopting neural network architectures with small capacity.
 As in \cite{amid2019robust}, outliers are obtained by randomly modifying the labels for fraction $\epsilon$ of the data points in the training set.
-Additional details for the experiments can be found in supplementary material.
+Additional details for the experiments can be found in the supplementary material.

-First, we investigate the test accuracy -- evaluated over $10,000$ examples with uncorrupted labels -- of the proposed ensemble predictor based on the minimization of the robust $m$-free energy as a function of the number of epochs during training.
-Figure ~\ref{fig:class_acc} compares the test accuracy with that of the minimizer of the $m$-free energy criterion $\mathcal{J}^{m}$ of \cite{morningstar2020pac} under different contamination levels $\epsilon$.
-It is observed that the proposed predictors show negligible performance degradation in the absence of outliers, i.e., when $\epsilon=0$, while providing significant advantages when outliers are present, i.e., with $\epsilon=0.1, 0.3$.